akeneo/pim-community-dev/akeneo-design-system/README.md

 ### Visual tests

-All components in storybook are automatically tested visually through snapshot comparison.
+All components in Storybook are automatically tested visually through snapshot comparison.
 Normally, stories should describe all possible states, adding manually visual test should be an exception.

 Visual tests cannot be launched on your local computer, they are only launched by the continuous integration because the rendering is dependent on the platform.